RuskyDev/port-scanner/README.md

 ## Disclaimer
 This tool was created for penetration testing and educational purposes only.
 I take no responsibility for how this script is used.

+I can also develop custom penetration testing scripts for any purpose.
+DM me on Discord: **ruskydev**